CERES-Sorbonne/Panoptic/README.md

 ## Mac installation

-Just like the windows installation but you probably will need to also install the xcode tools.
+Just like the windows installation but you will need to also install the xcode tools first.
 For this, just use this command in a terminal: `xcode-select –-install`, it should trigger the installation of the command line tools.
+Then run:
+- `pip install panoptic`
+- `panoptic`

 ## Docker installation